alphagov/static/doc/analytics.md

 # Analytics

+Static now contains the analytics code that was originally in `govuk_frontend_toolkit`.
+This code is available to any application that uses static.
+The following documentation is included from the original for reference only.

+## Toolkit analytics

-The toolkit provides an abstraction around analytics to make tracking pageviews, events and dimensions across multiple analytics providers easier.
+The analytics code provides an abstraction around analytics to make tracking pageviews, events and dimensions across multiple analytics providers easier.
 Specifically it was created to ease the migration from Google’s Classic Analytics to Universal Analytics.
 It includes:

 * a Google Analytics universal tracker wrapper
 * code to asynchronously load universal analytics